FuzzySQL: Uncovering Hidden Vulnerabilities in DBMS Special Features with LLM-Driven Fuzzing: Evaluation

-Overall, these results demonstrate that \toolname’s effectiveness lies not merely in discovering more bugs or achieving higher coverage, but in exposing qualitatively different classes of vulnerabilities that current DBMS fuzzers are structurally incapable of revealing.
-This capability stems from \toolname’s integrated design, which enables efficient and systematic exploration of semantically sensitive logic across diverse database systems.
+Overall, these results show that the effectiveness of \toolname\ lies not only in finding more bugs or reaching higher coverage, but also in exposing a broader and qualitatively different set of vulnerabilities.
+In particular, feature-related bugs are not isolated anecdotes in our results; with 27 confirmed cases, they constitute a substantial portion of the bugs uncovered by \toolname.
+This capability arises from \toolname's integrated design, which jointly addresses three obstacles in feature-related DBMS bug discovery: insufficient coverage of feature-specific constructs, unmet semantic preconditions, and hidden state interactions that span multiple statements or executions.